 So how can you be sure that you won’t regret your tattoo someday?
-How can you be confident that your tattoo, like the body art of Angie Bird’s subjects, is something that you will cherish forever?
-Here’s seven fun ideas for tattoos that you won’t regret.
+How can you be confident that your tattoo, like the body art of Angie Bird’s subjects, is something that you will cherish and love forever?
+Here’s seven fun ideas for tattoos you won’t regret!

 1. Reminders of Your Children…